 5.8 Crag is a somewhat shady crag at the base of Rattlesnake Mountain that is visible from the road.
 Due to its proximity to the road, 5.8 Crag is well traveled and popular with large groups of topropers.
 The Main Cliff and the upper crags are also easily reached via a "secret" (sshhh!) trail that ascends from the far right end of this crag, making 5.8 Crag a good choice for the cranksters who want to warm up en route to the "proj."

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 5.8 Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 5.8 Crag:

 Featured Route For 5.8 Crag

 Asbury Park 5.7 5a 15 V+ 13 MVS 4b New Hampshire